 Emerging Weight Loss Drug Technologies

 One exciting area is the development of oral GLP-1 inhibitors, like orforglipron.
 They work by mimicking the GLP-1 hormone to control hunger.
 Also, drugs like retatrutide are being studied.
-They aim to affect several hormonal pathways involved in weight control17.
+They aim to affect several hormonal pathways involved in weight control.

 Scientists are also looking into hormonal treatments for appetite control.
 For example, bimagrumab is a monoclonal antibody that could help build muscle and reduce fat.
-The study of peptide YY and other hormones might lead to more tailored treatments in the future17.
+The study of peptide YY and other hormones might lead to more tailored treatments in the future.

 Emerging Weight Loss Drugs | Potential Benefits |